gajrajgchouhan/felicity/README.md

 We are building a dapp that allows users to store medical records electronically using blockchain.
 We have used ethereum and IPFS, which enables storing medical records in a decentralized way while keeping the medical redords secure.

+The user enters an image of the medical record which gets stored in IPFS which returns a hash code which is then stored on the etherium blockchain.

 ## usage